Explore the historical continuity of our people: Aramean Timeline →

 Why the Change Happened

-The name "Syrian" was gradually adopted by virtually all Christian Aramaeans, regardless of where they lived or which Aramaic dialect they used.
+The name "Syrian" was gradually adopted by virtually all Christian Arameans, regardless of where they lived or which Aramaic dialect they used.
 They extended the new name to their language as well, which came to be known as leshana suryaya, "the Syriac language."

-To address this problem, a distinction in pronunciation was introduced in both Jewish and Syriac Christian usage: Aramaya was reserved for the original meaning of "Aramaic, Aramaean," while the variant Armaya was used to denote "gentile, pagan."
-Out of respect for their Aramaean heritage, the Syrians attempted to maintain this distinction, but a perfectly clear separation between the two forms was never fully achieved, and the two were often treated as interchangeable.
+To address this problem, a distinction in pronunciation was introduced in both Jewish and Syriac Christian usage: Aramaya was reserved for the original meaning of "Aramaic, Aramean," while the variant Armaya was used to denote "gentile, pagan."
+Out of respect for their Aramean heritage, the Syrians attempted to maintain this distinction, but a perfectly clear separation between the two forms was never fully achieved, and the two were often treated as interchangeable.

 The Three Layers of Meaning